wazuh/wazuh-documentation/source/deployment-options/elastic-stack/distributed-deployment/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

     .. include:: /_templates/installations/basic/elastic/common/elastic-multi-node/deploy_certificates_subsequent_nodes.rst

 #.
-If Kibana is installed in this node, keep the certificates file.
+If you are going to install Kibana in this node, keep the certificates file.
 Otherwise, remove it to increase security ``rm -f ~/certs.zip``.

 #.
 Enable and start the Elasticsearch service: